This post contains affiliate links.

 I had been to 17,000 feet before, but it didn’t matter.
 I wasn’t expecting to get hit with altitude sickness, but these were all the warning signs.

-I began freaking out internally, knowing that if I couldn’t complete the climb I would either be stuck waiting all night alone at our camp or would have to turn back with the guide and Daniel and ruin his chances of summiting.
+I began freaking out internally, knowing that if I couldn’t complete the climb I would either be stuck waiting all night alone at our camp or would have to turn back with the guide and Dan and ruin his chances of summiting.

 I took a handful of the leaves and chewed them up even though they have the most bitter, disgusting taste and I almost threw them up right there on the side of the volcano.
 Thank God I didn’t though because they did exactly what they’re supposed to do.